vmware-archive/kubewatch/README.md

   remove      remove specific resources being watched

 Flags:
+      --clusterrole   watch for cluster roles
-      --cm       watch for plain configmap
+      --cm            watch for plain configmaps
       --deploy        watch for deployments
       --ds            watch for daemonsets
   -h, --help          help for resource
       --ing           watch for ingresses
-      --job      watch for job
+      --job           watch for jobs
+      --node          watch for Nodes
       --ns            watch for namespaces
       --po            watch for pods
       --pv            watch for persistent volumes
       --rc            watch for replication controllers
       --rs            watch for replicasets
+      --sa            watch for service accounts
       --secret        watch for plain secrets
       --svc           watch for services

 Use "kubewatch resource [command] --help" for more information about a command.